 Private prescriptions for Schedule 2 & 3 CDs

-In England, prescribers can now only order Schedule 2 or 3 CDs privately on pink private prescription form FP10PCD.
+In England, prescribers can now only order Schedule 2 or 3 CDs privately on a specially designated private prescription form FP10PCD.
 In Wales, the required form is WP10PCD or WP10PCDSS and in Scotland, Form PPCD (1).
 This requirement does not extend to Veterinary prescriptions.

 Prescriber identification number

 All private prescribers have been allocated a six digit prescriber identification number (issued by the relevant NHS agency) which must be included on private form FP10PCD (or the Welsh or Scottish equivalent).
 Private prescriptions for Schedule 2 or 3 CDs should not be dispensed in community pharmacies if they do not contain this identifier.
 Private prescribers should be referred to their primary care organisation (e.g. local NHS England team) if they require a private prescriber identification number.

 The Misuse of Drugs Regulations 2001 were amended in 2006 to introduce a requirement for all private prescriptions for Schedule 2 and 3 CDs to be sent to the NHS Prescription Services or its equivalent body for analysis and monitoring purposes.